Xhavide/Global-Freelance-Earnings-Analysis-Compensation-Drivers-Regional-Disparities-Income-Stability/README.md

 Statistical measures such as Coefficient of Variation (CV) and Interquartile Range (IQR) are used to analyze income dispersion and stability across countries.

 ![Income Stability](https://github.com/Xhavide/Global-Freelance-Earnings-Analysis-Compensation-Drivers-Regional-Disparities-Income-Stability/blob/b6c08911b481ba9aa933acfe75bc2513e95ab1ed/Screenshot%202026-03-12%20231747.png)

+## Key Insights

+• **Years of experience show minimal impact on freelance earnings.**

+• **Education level does not significantly influence freelancer income.**

+• **Skill specialization is the strongest driver of higher earnings.**

+• **Western Europe ranks as the highest-paying region, with Switzerland leading the market in median hourly compensation.**

+• **Emerging markets exhibit higher income dispersion relative to developed markets.**

+## Data Preparation

+Several data quality checks and preprocessing steps were performed:

+- Countries with **sample size < 15 were filtered** to improve statistical reliability.
+- Extreme outliers were removed when necessary to avoid distortion of income metrics.
+- Median values were used instead of averages for certain comparisons to reduce outlier influence.

+## Key Metrics Used

+To analyze compensation levels and income stability across markets, the following statistical measures were used:

+• **Median Hourly Rate** – chosen to represent typical earnings while minimizing the effect of extreme outliers.

+• **Coefficient of Variation (CV)** – used to measure income volatility relative to average compensation levels.

+• **Interquartile Range (IQR)** – used to evaluate income dispersion within the middle 50% of the dataset.

+These metrics allow meaningful comparisons between markets with different compensation levels.

+## Key Calculated Fields (Tableau)

+**Median Hourly Rate per Country**
+{ FIXED [Country] : MEDIAN([Hourly Rate Usd]) }
+Used to measure the typical compensation level within each country.

+**Coefficient of Variation (CV)**